2

 Econometrics

-USI Lugano - MSc in Economics - Fall
+USI Lugano - MSc in Economics - Fall, since 2023

 Teaching Assistant